 FreshCheq is a food safety application that helps you log food and device temperatures.
-Keep an eye on your refrigerator’s temperatures so you know when it’s time to fix or replace it.
-Food safety can be a concern with food trucks, so FreshCheq generates reports from your logs to show health inspectors to help ensure you get a passing grade.
+Keep an eye on your refrigerator’s temperatures to know when it’s time to fix or replace it.
+Food safety can be a concern with food trucks, so FreshCheq generates reports from your logs to show health inspectors so you can ensure a passing grade.
 FreshCheq also offers its own certification that you earn by passing its test and can display on your truck.

 As you make new tech purchases for your business, there are important things to know; otherwise, you could waste resources on tools that aren’t compatible with or beneficial to your business.
 Consider these do’s and don’ts.

 Find an all-encompassing POS system that is simple, fast, and easy for you and your team to use.
 If it’s too complex to operate, you won’t use it to its full potential.